2kool2/GIF-pause/README.md

 CodePen demo: <a href="http://codepen.io/2kool2/pen/kkNLYO">Late-load an animated gif and provide a pause button</a>

-Very small script: 556 bytes gzipped.
+Super small script: 543 bytes gzipped.

 <h2>How it works</h2>